-This melting point means the official temperature status from when your ethanol passes from the frozen concentration to the liquid point or vice versus.
+- This melting point means the official temperature status from when your ethanol passes from the frozen concentration to the liquid point or vice versus.
 As the bridge between the two forms of matter, it’s a critical temperature point that completely changes the style of liquid we’re addressing.

 - Freezer burn is a common symptom of an item that has been left too long in a freezer too cold, and it would be ludicrous for a home and kitchen appliance company to provide this option.
 Not to mention the added costs of keeping something so cold it could snap it could snap in half!

-- Normally between negative nine degrees F and zero degrees, Fahrenheit is where a normal kitchen appliance should keep.
+- Normally between negative nine degrees F and zero degrees F is where a normal kitchen appliance should keep.
 Anything less and it would defeat the purpose of the product, and anything too strong would overpower the items of your freezer.

 While we’ve already addressed that wine hovers around 12.5 percent, that doesn’t mean that all alcoholic beverages follow the same standards.

 When a bottle of beer is three times the standard serving expectation, you should be consuming in quadrants a third the size of a normal glass of beer, essentially sipping on it as you would a glass of wine.

 |These fortified wines often serve dual purposes as a cooking wine as well, and the higher alcohol concentration allows it to preserve better and respond in a more cohesive way to the flame of a cooked meal.

 |And at the strongest end of the spectrum are distilled liquors.
 The big three we can rattle off of our head are the classics like gin, vodka, and whiskey, which. hover around 40 percent.

 Often a vineyard will cold-stabilize their wine between negative 5 and 5 degrees celsius before shipping it out.
 Basically, this is to filter it, taking out the colloids that would settle if the wine were to reach that temperature again.

 The potassium bitartrate is a naturally occurring salt of the grape’s tartaric acid.
 This acid is the key contributor to a wine’s tartness, a major factor in its overall flavor.
 Okay, now that we’ve established the definitions, we can move onto the process.

 - Essentially the winemaking process includes a step where they bring the temperature down to a near freezing point to precipitate the tasteless crystals that potassium tartrate can leave.

 - It’s a way to improve the flavor and range of the wine as it is shipped and travels through extreme temperature swings.
 Like in the back of a huge UPS truck passing through Tulsa Oklahoma on a brisk winter evening.

 - It also helps preserve the consistency of the flavor through the various years that it sits on the shelf.
 By ensuring the wine will stay healthy in dire conditions and be able to stay flavorful for many years, it’s a worthwhile step that most vineyards take apart in.

 - A temperature of about 28 degrees Fahrenheit is the best for the cold stabilization process.
 This way, unwanted water is removed from the wine and the alcohol concentration is slightly raised.

 - While it is a beneficial program, it still takes some time.
 Unless the tartrate crystals have been seeded, it will take them about two weeks to sink and be able to be removed.
 In this time, the planning and marketing of the wine start to develop, because this is one of the last steps a bottle of the wine undergoes before it is shipped out across the country and the world.

 - The tartaric acid reduction is more noticeable in a bottle of red wine than a white, but because a bottle of white wine is often served cooler than a bottle of red, they both benefit from the process.

 - The only style of wine that wouldn’t benefit would be a bottle of sparkling wine or champagne because it would damage the bubbles and carbon dioxide process.

 - Once your wine has been frozen and returned from the thaw, the quality has been slightly impacted.
 Once the thawing has occurred you will see that mainly the acids drop, but also something from the water content of wine is stripped some of the body-heft from our subjective perception.

 Just because you aren’t going to be able to freeze your bottle of wine doesn’t mean it doesn’t sometimes have its benefits.
 Freezing wine can be beneficial as a way to slow down the oxidation process of an already opened bottle of wine.

 Obviously, at room temperature and a few days flat, the wine has probably lost some of its initial spark and its time to turn it into a new system.
 Just take your leftover wine can put it into an ice cube tray, and notch your freezer to its coldest setting.
 The freezing temperature within should be enough to hit the freezing point of wine.

 The different kinds of wine correlate to a different frozen wine.
 Sometimes you may want to make a slushy from champagne, and that will require more than an ice cube or two.
 So have fun out there and try some fun recipes out.

 And as we reviewed in the cold stabilization process, If you try to recreate the same conditions as the wine manufacturer does in the development stage, well you will see some tartrates again, I’m sure.
 And then the wine may become a bit hazy, the color impacted a bit.
-But it will still be perfectly drinkable
+But it will still be perfectly drinkable.

 Wine is not going to freeze completely 100 percent, but that doesn’t mean it can’t be impacted by extreme temperatures.
 So keep your bottles inside when you can, and outside of direct sunlight, and enjoy your wine any day of the year, from freezing winter days to gorgeous summer highs.